commitsto/commits.to/README.md

 ## Account Settings

 1. Username, used as a subdomain for the URL
+2. Beeminder access token
-2. Timezone (needed to parse the deadlines; but less important since you have the chance to fix the deadline when creating the promise)
+3. Timezone (needed to parse the deadlines; but less important since you have the chance to fix the deadline when creating the promise)

 Later: